MicrosoftDocs/power-automate-docs/articles/guidance/planning/determine-automation-methods.md

 If there are no connectors available, you have the following options to choose from:
 - **Create a custom connector**: This is the preferred method of automation if you're a developer or your organization has a developer who can create custom connectors.
-A custom connector will allow the automation to interact with the target system via a published API and therefore should be fairly resilient to system changes.
+A custom connector allows the automation to interact with the target system via a published API.
+This API should be resilient to system changes.
 More information: [Create a custom connector from scratch](/connectors/custom-connectors/define-blank)

 - **Use the HTTP connector**: If you're a developer and have one-off scenarios where you need to connect to systems that have no connectors available&mdash;but you don't want to set up custom